CyberFlameGO/svnpython/Doc/library/wsgiref.rst

-   Create a :class:`WSGIServer` instance.  *server_address* should be a ``(host,port)`` tuple, and *RequestHandlerClass* should be the subclass of :class:`BaseHTTPServer.BaseHTTPRequestHandler` that will be used to process requests.
+   Create a :class:`WSGIServer` instance.  *server_address* should be a ``(host,port)`` tuple, and *RequestHandlerClass* should be the subclass of :class:`http.server.BaseHTTPRequestHandler` that will be used to process requests.

    You do not normally need to call this constructor, as the :func:`make_server` function can handle all the details for you.

-   :class:`WSGIServer` is a subclass of :class:`BaseHTTPServer.HTTPServer`, so all of its methods (such as :meth:`serve_forever` and :meth:`handle_request`) are available. :class:`WSGIServer` also provides these WSGI-specific methods:
+   :class:`WSGIServer` is a subclass of :class:`http.server.HTTPServer`, so all of its methods (such as :meth:`serve_forever` and :meth:`handle_request`) are available. :class:`WSGIServer` also provides these WSGI-specific methods: